sourdough-danish-pastries-recipe

 Then fold in the other end to meet the first end.

-Brush away any loose flour with a pastry brush and pinch the center seam together to seal it shut.
+Brush away any loose flour and pinch the center seam together to seal it shut.
 Press the top and bottom edges together around the butter block so the butter won’t escape during rolling.

 Dough ends meeting in the center of the butter block.